Frequently Asked Questions

 3. What happens if my birth is long?
 I am with you for as long as you need me.
 But this is also why we focus heavily, during the prenatal meetings, on what birth can look like in each stage & techniques to use in those early stages, so hopefully clients can rest, relax, & enjoy their last moments together before baby arrives.
 I provide phone/text support until I join you physically, to help ensure I arrive at a time that works best for all.
 Despite all the planning, birth is still very unpredictable, so if I am with a family for a long time & I am tired, I will make arrangements to have a backup join the family either for a short amount of time for me to rest or indefinitely.
 I have also left to rest for a short of time when things change, like a mom decides to rest & is in a good place where the family feels comfortable enough for me to step away.
 Having a long birth and/or me needing to use a backup so I can rest does not add any cost on for my clients.

 5. Do you use backup doulas?
 Yes!
 Backup doulas are essential to this business, there is no way I could do this work without them!
 I assign two backup doulas per client; a primary & a secondary.
 I assign these doulas very close to the time that I am hired.
 If I plan on being out of town or know it may be more likely that a backup will be used, I can arrange for the primary backup to meet or talk with the family ahead of time.
-In instances that a family wishes to hire me but my schedule is full, I will employ a co-doula, meaning there is a high likelihood that their services will be needed & they will attend a prenatal meeting with me, so the family is familiar with them.
+In instances that a family wishes to hire me but my schedule is full, I may offer to employ a co-doula, meaning there is a high likelihood that their services will be needed & they will attend a prenatal meeting with me, so the family is familiar with them.
 I work with many area doulas for backup work, to ensure there is ample coverage for my clients.
 The doulas I choose are skilled & reliable.
 I have had to use backups for many instances, either for part of a birth or the entire birth.
 These instances include: me or someone in my family is sick, I am at another birth, I am resting from a birth, I have a planned trip, or have a family emergency.
 Backup doula work is provided at no cost to my clients.